 "Are you going to tell Dutch and Benny?" he asked calmly.
 Revy continued to stare at the floor.
 Rock could place a heavy bet that that probably meant no. He could tell she was at a loss, and frankly, so was he.
 He approached her again, but she surprised him by responding to his advances.
 She brought her lips up to meet his, which he gladly accepted and returned the favor.

-The two of them soon found themselves on top of Revy's bed, desperately trying to rip one another's clothes off.
-Rock paused and took the opportunity to look over Revy's toned, naked body and smiled.
-He didn't care if she was pregnant or not.
-He didn't care what might changes she might have to go through down the road, and before the day got started, he was going to prove to her how just how much she meant to him.
+It wasn't a solution to their problem, but the two of them soon found themselves on top of Revy's bed, desperately trying to rip one another's clothes off.
+Rock paused and took the opportunity to look over Revy's body and smiled.
+Whatever she decided to do, he would be there to help her.
+Even if she decided to go through with it, he didn't care what changes they might have to face down the road.
+And before the day got started, he was going to prove to her how just how much she meant to him.